mikeraab/docker101/Participant-Guide.md

   -e="OCCS_REMOVE_ON_DIE=0" \
   "username/docker-whale"
   ```
-***

 <img src=images/012-new-service.png />
 ***
 Enter a name for the new Service, such as "whale" and Save the new Service

-To run the Whale service, just click the Deploy Button next to Whale service, in the list of available Services, then click Deploy again and accept the default orchestration options.
+To run the Whale service, just click the Deploy Button next to Whale service, in the list of available Services, then click Deploy again and accept the default orchestration options

 <img src=images/013-deploy-service.png />
 ***

 The Service will be deployed, run and stop, just like when we ran in the terminal.

-> *Tip, normally, Deployments would be self-healing and restart a stopped container.
-In this case, we choose not to automatically restart the container with the addition of a one- time run environment variable: -e="OCCS_REMOVE_ON_DIE=0" \*
+> *Note - normally, Deployments would be self-healing and restart a stopped container.
+In this case, we choose not to automatically restart the container with the addition of a one-time run environment variable: -e="OCCS_REMOVE_ON_DIE=0" \*

 Click on the container name